Job interview questions: Why do you want to leave your current job? exercise

 14.

-A different way to say to want 'to become involved in' or 'to perform' types of professional activities, is
+A different way to say you want 'to become involved in' or 'to perform' specific types of professional activities in the future, is

 Pursue: